-First step is to find a good spot for growing your pakalolo.
+The first step is to find a good spot for growing your pakalolo.
 This will be your guerilla patch.
-Generally speaking, the further away you are from human traffic the better.
-But remember you’ll have to go back out there whenever the plants need watering.
+Generally speaking, the further away you are from human traffic, the better.
+But remember, you’ll have to go back out there whenever the plants need watering.

 You don’t want any rippers finding your plants, so cover your tracks well.
-You can walk in a zig-zag pattern and follow pig trails to make it harder for other to track your steps.
-One path in, another path out.
+You can walk in a zig-zag pattern and follow pig trails to make it harder for others to track your steps—one path in, another path out.

 Cannabis plants love plenty of direct sunlight, so you’ll want to find a good sunny area, like a Guinea grass field.
 These types of tropical grasses are extremely invasive and hard to fight back, so years ago, my Uncle Donny pioneered this guerilla grow method that we’ll explain further below.

 Our way will help you not waste any water/nutrients on surrounding vegetation.

 The vegetation in your spot should be at least as tall as the plants will get.
-Try to find a healthy, dark green spot, because your cannabis patch will be very green too.
+Try to find a healthy, dark green spot because your cannabis patch will be very green too.
 It would stick out like a sore thumb in an arid, yellow field.
-Remember there’s eyes in the sky and on the ground.
+Remember, there are eyes in the sky and on the ground.
 What you can do is throw fertilizer around the perimeters to green it up.

 Once you have picked the optimal guerrilla grow spot, go in there and cut it back a bit.
 Just don’t go too crazy; you’ll want to leave enough living grass around for camouflage.
 And avoid making perfectly straight lines.
 A rectangular patch is much easier to see than a natural blob shape.

 Now time to dig your hole.
-It should be at least 3 feet deep, so your pakalolo roots have room to grow and won’t dry out too quick.
+It should be at least 3 feet deep, so your pakalolo roots have room to grow and won’t dry out too quickly.
 You can keep the soil close to the hole—it will be filled in back soon.

 Make sure to remove all the root pieces in the soil, or else they will grow back.